Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Introduction

 \section{Introduction}

-Visual-spatial intelligence—the ability to perceive, reason about, and manipulate spatial relationships—is a cornerstone of clinical radiology.
-When interpreting computed tomography (CT) scans, for example, radiologists routinely assess tumor dimensions to stage malignancies, estimate organ volumes to evaluate function, and quantify inter-structure distances to plan surgical approaches.
-These quantitative spatial judgments directly inform treatment decisions: a 3cm margin between a tumor and a major vessel may determine resectability, while a 20\% increase in organ volume could indicate disease progression.
+Visual-spatial intelligence, the ability to perceive, reason, and manipulate spatial relationships, is a cornerstone of clinical radiology.
+When interpreting computed tomography (CT) scans, radiologists routinely assess tumor dimensions to stage malignancies, estimate organ volumes to evaluate the organ status, and quantify the relative position of the tumor to plan surgical approaches.
+These quantitative spatial judgments directly inform treatment decisions: Renal mass less than 4 $cm^{3}$ qualifies as a small renal mass, while a 20\% increase in organ volume could indicate disease progression.

-Multimodal Large Language Models (MLLMs) have demonstrated remarkable progress in visual understanding, achieving strong performance on tasks ranging from image captioning to visual question answering in natural scenes~\cite{liu2024llavanext,qwen2vl,glm,internvl}.
-Recent work has extended MLLMs to 2D spatial reasoning, enabling models to describe object positions, compare sizes, and reason about spatial relationships in photographs.
-However, current research remains restricted to diagnostic classification~\cite{medflamingo,chen2024medblip,chen2024huatuogpt,medmoe,medvlm-r1,shi2024med}, anatomical segmentation~\cite{sammed2d,cheng2023sammed2d,bai2024m3d,baharoon2025rexgroundingct}, and report generation~\cite{ctchat,ctrate1,ctrate2,hamamci2024ct2rep,bassi2025radgpt}, leaving quantitative visual-spatial reasoning under-explored.
-To our knowledge, no existing work systematically evaluates an MLLM's ability to compute inter-structure distances or estimate volumetric magnitude, both of which are foundational for surgical robotics and AI-assisted diagnostics.
+Multimodal Large Language Models (MLLMs) have demonstrated remarkable progress in visual understanding, achieving strong performance on tasks ranging from image captioning to visual question answering in natural scenes~\cite{liu2024llavanext,qwen2vl,glm,internvl,zhu2025internvl3}.
+Recent work has further extended MLLMs to 2D spatial reasoning, enabling models to describe object positions, compare sizes, and reason about spatial relationships in photographs.
+In the medical domain, however, current research remains largely restricted to diagnostic classification~\cite{medflamingo,chen2024medblip,chen2024huatuogpt,medmoe,medvlm-r1,shi2024med}, anatomical segmentation~\cite{sammed2d,cheng2023sammed2d,bai2024m3d,baharoon2025rexgroundingct}, and report generation~\cite{ctchat,ctrate1,ctrate2,hamamci2024ct2rep,bassi2025radgpt,hamamcibetter,xin2025med3dvlm}, leaving quantitative visual-spatial reasoning largely unexplored.
+To our knowledge, no existing work systematically evaluates whether MLLMs can perform grounded spatial reasoning over 3D medical volumes, such as estimating volumetric magnitude or reasoning about inter-structure spatial relationships, both of which are foundational for surgical planning and AI-assisted diagnostics.